chillchill4share/tiktok-video-downloader/README.md

 ### English
 1. Update TikTok cookies:
    - Open `api.py` and replace `your_session_id_here` and `your_ttwid_here` in the `COOKIES` dictionary with valid TikTok cookies.
+   - Cookies are needed in cases where TikTok requires login to view the video.
    - You can obtain cookies by logging into TikTok in a browser and using the browser's developer tools (F12 → Network tab).
 2. Run the application:
    ```bash